stevestein/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.3.1/Set-AzureRmSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmSqlDatabase** cmdlet sets properties for an Azure SQL database.
+The **Set-AzureRmSqlDatabase** cmdlet sets properties for a database in Azure SQL Database.
+This cmdlet can modify the service tier (*Edition*), performance level (*RequestedServiceObjectiveName*), and storage max size (*MaxSizeBytes*) for the database.
 In addition, you can specify the *ElasticPoolName* parameter to move a database into an elastic pool.
-If a database is already in an elastic pool, you can use the *RequestedServiceObjectiveName* parameter to assign a performance level.
+If a database is already in an elastic pool, you can use the *RequestedServiceObjectiveName* parameter to move the database out of an elastic pool and into a performance level for single databases.

 ## EXAMPLES